AP Top 25 Takeaways: Could Harbaugh spin coaching carousel? | Times Leader

 Just how silly this silly season gets, though, will be determined by Michigan and Harbaugh.

+Texas A&M could put forth an interesting case if it wins out to finish 9-1.
+And if Florida could knock off an unbeaten Alabama in the SEC championship, now you’d have a really interesting debate.

+But for now the most likely scenario is Alabama, Ohio State and the two ACC teams.

 AROUND THE COUNTRY: The Pac-12 canceled two games before it played one.
 Not a great sign, but the conference launched with exactly what it hoped to get out of its breakfast time kickoff in Los Angeles. in Fox’s noon window was one of the game’s of the day.
 And the presidential race was called early enough so that the broadcast was not interrupted by the day’s big names … But later more tough news out of the Pac-12.
-Before its prime-time marquee game of the day, Stanford announced quarterback Davis Mills would not play because of COVID-19 protocols against No. 12 Oregon. … The recruiting machine is still pumping talent into No. 5 Georgia at a high rate, but Bulldogs fans have to be lamenting a lost season and what could been with a normal offseason and Jamie Newman at quarterback? … A Florida-Alabama SEC championship game does not look like a good path for getting two teams from the conference in the playoff. … Current state of the Big Ten: Penn State, Michigan and Nebraska are a combined 1-7.
+Before its prime-time marquee game of the day, Stanford announced quarterback Davis Mills would not play because of COVID-19 protocols against Oregon. … The recruiting machine is still pumping talent into No. 5 Georgia at a high rate, but Bulldogs fans have to be lamenting a lost season after their team get What could been for Georgia with a normal offseason and Jamie Newman at quarterback? … Current state of the Big Ten: Penn State, Michigan and Nebraska are a combined 1-7.
 Indiana, and Purdue: 8-0. ..
 If Indiana can beat Michigan State next week, the Hoosiers will match a school record with five consecutive Big Ten victories and set up a huge East Division matchup at No. 3 Ohio State on Nov.
-21. Strange season. … Keeping players engaged during this strange season could be challenging for coaches.
-Penn State getting drubbed at home by Maryland might be Exhibit A. … Every week that passes this college football season, the idea of putting or Cincinnati in the playoff looks better.
+21. Strange season. … Keeping players engaged during this strange season could be challenging for coaches. might be Exhibit A. … has thrown 11 incomplete passes and 11 touchdown passes this season.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/